Contact Nathalie

 413.559.5308

-Publishing fiction under the name N.S.
-Koenings, she is focused on global peripheries, where her diverse, multi-lingual characters search for safety and love in contexts shaped by colonialism and Empire.
+Publishing fiction as N.S.
+Koenings, Nathalie is focused on global peripheries where diverse multilingual characters search for safety and comfort in contexts shaped by Empire.
 Her first novel, The Blue Taxi, and her short story collection, Theft, were published by Little Brown and Company in 2006 and 2009.
-Her short stories have appeared in Story Quarterly, and Glimmer Train, and she has forthcoming work in The Enkare Review.
+Her short stories have appeared in Story Quarterly, Glimmer Train, The Sangam House Reader and The Enkare Review.

 While the climate crisis presents urgent scientific challenges, climate issues are also deeply political, economic, cultural, and epistemological.
 While news outlets routinely cover climate events in Europe and the USA, far less is said about the colonial histories and entrenched inequalities that put communities of colour at far greater risk of climate-related devastation.
 Despite producing a minute fraction of the world's carbon emissions, historically marginalized communities consistently suffer the worst effects of planetary warming.
 Grounded in contemporary anthropology, this course asks: How do marginalized communities across the world respond to climate inequalities?
 What alternative visions and modes of co-existence might diverse meteorologies and ways of constructing 'nature' suggest?
 How does 'climate denial' emerge, and what does climate justice look like?
 We will consider sources from: Botswana, Namibia, Uganda, Zanzibar, the Amazon, Palestine, India, Bangladesh, Norway, and Puerto Rico.
 This course counts toward the Five College African Studies Certificate KEYWORDS:Climate, ethnography, Africana, Africa, Global South